shawnohare/go-multiparse/README.md

 ### Parsers

 To parse multiple strings, we recommend using a MultiParse interface.
-The `MakeGeneralParser` function returns a general-purpose parser that is read to use.
+The `NewGeneralParser` function returns a general-purpose parser that is read to use.
 The `Parser.ParseType` method for this general-purpose parser is equivalent to the package's `Parse`, except it avoids uncessary struct initialization.

 ## USD

-The `MakeUSDParser` function returns a ready to use parser that recognizes `"$"` as the only currency symbol and assumes that the digit and decimal separators are `","` and `"."`, respectively.
+The `NewUSDParser` function returns a ready to use parser that recognizes `"$"` as the only currency symbol and assumes that the digit and decimal separators are `","` and `"."`, respectively.